Contractor Deposits: How Much Is Safe to Pay Upfront?

 - Financially unstable

-- Running a scam
+- Running a problem pattern

 - Inexperienced and don't understand standard payment terms

-Walk away from high-deposit demands.
+request more detail before deciding from high-deposit demands.
 There are plenty of contractors who follow industry norms.

 Verify the Quote First (Before Paying Anything)